Scenario: Desktop app that calls web APIs

 Learn all you need to build a desktop app that calls web APIs.

-If you haven't already, create your first application by following the .NET desktop quickstart, the Universal Windows Platform (UWP) quickstart, or the macOS native app quickstart:
+If you haven't already, create your first application by completing a quickstart:

 You can use the interactive token acquisition: